 History and Physical

-The most predominant symptom of bullous myringitis is acute ear pain.
-This pain is often sudden in onset, throbbing, with or without radiation, and is often more severe than described in children with AOM.
+The most common symptom of bullous myringitis is acute ear pain.
+This pain is often sudden in onset, sharp or throbbing, with or without radiation, and is often more severe than described in children with AOM.
 If radiation is present, it will most often be to the mastoid process, occiput, temporomandibular joint, and rarely to the face.
 Young children of less than two years that cannot articulate pain may manifest other symptoms such as rubbing of the ear(s), restless sleeping, excessive crying, and poor feeding.
 These manifestations often accompany upper respiratory tract symptoms, notably rhinitis (93%), and cough (73%).
 The specific bacterial pathogen type does not appear to alter symptom presentation.

 The basis for the diagnosis of bullous myringitis is on physical examination via an otoscope